DrSlink/HypercubeME2/README.md

 # HypercubeME2
 Reimplementation of the algorithm for generating all combinatorially complete datasets of sequences, proposed in the article: ["HypercubeME: two hundred million combinatorially complete datasets from a single experiment"](https://doi.org/10.1093/bioinformatics/btz841)
-Here proposed a new algorithm based on hash tables, which is asymptotically faster.
+A new algorithm is proposed based on hash tables, which is asymptotically faster.

 | Script | Algorithm | S7 time | S5 time |
 | ------------- | :-------------: | :-------------: | :-------------: |